-Religious diversity takes multiple forms, including confessional differences such as Muslims, Christians, Jews, agnostics and non-believers, and sectarian differences such as Sunni and Alevi Muslims, Orthodox, Catholic and Protestant Christians and Sephardic Jews in the case of Turkey,.
-In this paper, we focus on the largest Muslim minority group, which is Alevis, representing about 15-25% of total population or 15-20 million people (Carkoglu, 2007), and (10-15% of total population) who constitute the second largest Shia population (20-30 million) in any country after IranChristians in Turkey.
-Alevi Muslims are predominantly of Turkish ethnic origin and they adopt a secularised interpretation of Islam compared to Sunnis (Carkoglu, 2007; Dressler, 2008), conducting their prayers in Turkish instead of Arabic and practising a liberal approach to gender equality among followers.
+Religious diversity takes multiple forms, including confessional differences such as Muslims, Christians, Jews, agnostics and non-believers, and sectarian differences such as Sunni and Alevi Muslims, Orthodox, Catholic and Protestant Christians and Sephardic Jews in the case of Turkey, and Sunni Barelvi or Sufi, Sunni Deobandi, Salafi/Wahhabi and Shia Muslims in the case of Pakistan.
+In this paper, we focus on the largest Muslim minority group in Turkey, which is Alevis, representing about 15-25% of total population or 15-20 million people (Carkoglu, 2007), and Shia Muslims in Pakistan (10-15% of total population) who constitute the second largest Shia population (20-30 million) in any country after Iran Alevi Muslims are predominantly of Turkish ethnic origin and they adopt a secularised interpretation of Islam compared to Sunnis (Carkoglu, 2007; Dressler, 2008), conducting their prayers in Turkish instead of Arabic and practising a liberal approach to gender equality among followers.
 These two approaches set Alevis historically apart from Sunni Islam which is the sect of the the ruling elite in Ottoman and modern day Turkey.
+Shia Muslims of Pakistan are ethnically as diverse as Sunni Muslims, follow the Jafari school of jurisprudence (or fiqh) and constitute the second largest Muslim sect in Pakistan, after Sunnis.

+While there are no Alevis in Pakistan, and only a small percentage of mainstream or Twelver Shias (4%) is in Turkey, there are some important similarities in Twelver Shias and Alevis.
+Not unlike Twelver Shias, Alevis consider the Prophet Muhammad’s descendants (12 Imams) as holy, they see them as philosophic leaders.
+Alevi means “follower of Ali”, while Shia means “party of Ali”.
+Both Alevis and Twelver Shias attribute great significance to the 12 Imams, with a unique importance given to Ali, the son-in-law of the Prophet Muhammad.
+When it comes to religious structure and principles and practices of Islamic sharia, there are significant differences between Twelver Shias and Alevis with Alevis more inclined to Sufism.
+An important commonality between Alevis and Shias is their historical persecution and massacres at the hands of Sunni rulers over several centuries, right from Afghanistan and Pakistan to Egypt and from Hejaz to Turkey.
+That’s why it will be interesting to understand the state of discrimination and work related challenges facing Alevis and Shias in Turkey and Pakistan respectively.

-Drawing on 21 qualitative interviews with religious minorities (17 Alevi and 4 Christian workers) in Turkey, we theorise the interplay between the deterioration of secularism in the macro-political context and its ramifications for the religious minorities at work in Turkey.
+Drawing on 17 qualitative interviews each with rAlevi and Shia workers in Turkey and Pakistan respectively, we theorise the interplay between the deterioration of secular or egalitarian ideals in the macro-political context and its ramifications for the religious minorities at work.
 In order to do this, we contextualise religious diversity at work and in the wider society in Turkey.
 Using Bourdieuan concepts of habitus, capitals and the field, we frame the agency of religious minorities at work.
 We illustrate how the minority status constrain the agency of religious groups at work, in particular in the context of a deteriorating secular stance in the macro political context.

 Understanding Religious Diversity and Agency of Religious Minorities at Work